ProbstLab/publication-associated_scripts/Figueroa-Gonzalez_Bornemann_etal/README.md

 - Map reads to rps3adj sequences and calculate coverage and breadth

+- Requires the 04_01calc_coverage_v3.rb script.
+This script is located in the uBin-Helperscripts repository under ./bin/04_01calc_coverage_v3.rb  (https://github.com/till-bornemann/uBin-helperscripts/blob/master/bin/04_01calc_coverage_v3.rb )
-- Requires the calc_coverage_v3.rb script in the ./bin/ subfolder relative to the script
+  The script should be put into a ./bin/ subfolder relative to the 09_mapping.sh script.

 **Input**